-Solos have been at Hayling Island Sailing Club for sixty years and currently there are 60 boats registered at the club.
+Solos have been at Hayling Island Sailing Club for sixty years and currently there are over 50 boats registered at the club.

 Contact: Class Captain Greg Swift – firstname.lastname@example.org

-We race Saturday and Sunday from mid March to the end of December each year.
-From March through to October we have our own Solo start each day and from October to December there is a separate Solo start on Sundays.
+We race Saturday and Sunday from mid March to the end of December each year with our own Solo fleet start on Sunday.

 We try to organise a coaching day or two during the season, which benefits the newcomer and experienced old hands alike!
 There is great spirit of camaraderie, within the fleet and what can be better than an after race drink on the balcony.

-If that is not enough during mid August we can take part in the highly competitive Solo class racing in Chichester Harbour Race Week without any need to travel!
+If that is not enough, during mid August we can take part in the highly competitive Solo class racing in Chichester Harbour Race Week (21 Solos in 2021) without any need to travel!